dasali-jenario/Guitar-with-dice/README.md

 ## Acknowledgements

-This training tool was inspired by Dark Cherry Studio in Ewell - https://www.darkcherrystudio.co.uk/
+This training tool was inspired by Dark Cherry Studio in Ewell - https://www.darkcherrystudio.co.uk/ Subdivion images also from Dark Cherry Studio training material.

 Logos for rhytmic subdivisions are created with DALL-E (ChatGPT Image creation)